 This document is initial draft and still in reviewing phase by these parties:

-All contents and materials on this document possibly changed without public notice.
+All contents and materials on this document may be changed without public notice.

-All contents and materials on this document is licensed as Creative Commons
+All contents and materials in this document are licensed as Creative Commons Attribution Australia (CCbyA).

 You are free: